engineyard/engineyard-jenkins/README.md

 You **do not** need to be familiar with custom chef recipes.
 Just follow the simple commands.
 Easy peasy.

-## Warning (aka TODO list)

-In the very first release of `engineyard-hudson`:

-* There is no support for authentication/authorization of Hudson CI.
-It _will_ use the deploy keys already installed on your AppCloud instance, as described in engineyard-serverside [#set_up_git_ssh](http://github.com/engineyard/engineyard-serverside/blob/master/lib/engineyard-serverside/strategies/git.rb#L106-134)
-* No mail server configured for Hudson CI build failure notifications.

 ## Hosting Hudson CI

 Hosting Hudson CI on Engine Yard AppCloud is optional; yet delightfully simple.
 Hudson CI can be hosted anywhere.